 Font not working

-If in spite of installing a font, you are unable to see it in the fonts menu of the program, you may have to check whether that particular font requires you install two files in the same folder; a bitmap file for the on-screen font, and an outline file for the printer.
+If despite installing a font, you are unable to see it in the fonts menu of the program, you may have to check whether that particular Font requires you to install two files in the same folder; a bitmap file for the on-screen Font, and an outline file for the printer.
 The bitmap file might be missing.
 Try contacting the font creator to see if there is a bitmap file you can install.
 If there isn’t a bitmap file, you might try using a different font.